But what is an image alt tag? Why is it important for ADA compliance and SEO? And how do you write a good one?

 As I said earlier, a lot of research went into these guidelines.
 Here are some of the sites we used.
 They have some great information if you want to dig in deeper.

-5 Common Mistakes People Make when Using Alt Tags and How to Avoid Them – Simple, clear reminders for writing Alt Tags.
+Common Mistakes from Medium.com – Simple, clear reminders for writing Alt Tags.

-How Many Words in ALT Text for Google? – More SEO-focused article about how Google treats alt tags.
+How Many Words? – More SEO-focused article about how Google treats alt tags.

 WAVE -Web Accessibility Evaluation Tool – An incredibly in-depth analysis of web accessibility.